Tranvía del Este: Closure

 By 2012, the scheduled headway was 40 minutes, using one car, and ridership on the line declined to a very low level.
 In October 2012, the line's only tramcar broke down, and service consequently had to be suspended indefinitely.
 It was decided to close the line, and 10 October 2012 was the last day of service.

 In January 2013, the Government of Argentina transferred the Buenos Aires Underground lines to the Government of Buenos Aires autonomous city, including the Tranvía del Este among its services.
 In May 2013, the defective car still remained, abandoned, at Independencia station.
 After the transfer, the extension and expansion of the line was considered but it was not carried out.

 The proposal made by State-owned company "Subterráneos de Buenos Aires" (SBASE) consisted of a series of improvements to the service that included the extension of the line to Retiro complex (connecting it with the three railway terminals and the homonymous Underground stations).
 The project also included the construction of a second track and the purchase of eight trains (at a cost of US$2 million).

-Nevertheless, in July 2016, the Chief of Government of Buenos Aires, Horacio Rodriguez Larreta, announced that the disused Tranvía del Este tracks would be lifted, and its components would be transferred to the Premetro, including its rolling stock (one tram), overhead lines and traffic signals.
+Nevertheless, in July 2016, the Chief of Government of Buenos Aires, Horacio Rodriguez Larreta, announced that the disused Tranvía del Este components would be transferred to the Premetro, including its rolling stock (one tram), overhead lines and traffic signals.
 The reason given for dismantling of the line (along with freight tracks in its vicinity) was that its existence conflicted with a regeneration program over the line's entire trajectory, which would turn the right-of-way into parks as well as a partly-underground motorway for buses and heavy goods vehicles travelling between the north and south of the city.

 Aftermath

-In July 2017, the stations began to be demolished to build the "Paseo del Bajo", a 7-km length dual carriageway that will connect the Presidente Illia and Buenos Aires–La Plata highways.
-Only heavy vehicles will be allowed to run on Paseo del Bajo.
+In July 2017, the stations began to be demolished to build the "Paseo del Bajo", a 7-km length dual carriageway that connects the Presidente Illia and Buenos Aires–La Plata highways.
+Only heavy vehicles were allowed to run on Paseo del Bajo, which was inaugurated in 2019.